-Journalist arrested while interviewing students at public college in New York City
+Charges dropped for journalist arrested while interviewing students at a New York City public college

 Nicholas documented part of his interaction with public safety officers on video.